Tesla resumes production at Shanghai factory, Xinhua reports - NewsBreak

 Tesla resumes production at Shanghai factory, Xinhua reports

-SHANGHAI/HONG KONG (Reuters) -Electric car company Tesla Inc resumed production at its Shanghai plant on Tuesday, the Xinhua News Agency reported, after a stoppage of more than three weeks because of the city’s COVID-19 lockdown.
+SHANGHAI/HONG KONG, April 19 (Reuters) - Electric car company Tesla Inc (TSLA.O) resumed production at its Shanghai plant on Tuesday, the Xinhua News Agency reported, after a stoppage of more than three weeks because of the city's COVID-19 lockdown.

 The U.S. carmaker will ramp up the output in the next three to four days to resume one-shift production at the Shanghai plant, a Tesla manager told Shanghai Television on Tuesday.